jennerdulce/city_explorer_api/README.md

 GITHUB - Cloud-based service that helps developers store and manage their code as well as keep tabs on changes to their code.

+SUPERAGENT - Allows us to request data by using a URL from APIs and obtains a PROMISE as a response.

+APIs - Retrieve data from DATABASES.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented. -->
 12-28-2020 9:48pm - Application now has a fully-functional express server, with a GET route for the location and weather resource.
+12-30-2020 12:00pm - Retrieve data using Superagent and API databases

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
+LAB 06:
 With help and collaboration with: TJ Simms, Mark Duenas, Nicco(TA)

 Number and name of feature: Lab 06 Node, NPM, and Express